Gerg-L/mnw/docs/usage.md

 To setup hot reloading for quicker neovim config iteration:

-Put your config plugin in `devExcludedPlugins`,
+Put your config plugin in `plugins.dev`,

-and set `devPluginPaths` to the absolute path of the plugin.

 Then you can use the `.devMode` attribute of the created neovim package!